-Manchester United complete Benjamin Sesko signing from RP Leipzig
+Manchester United complete Benjamin Sesko signing from RB Leipzig

+Benjamin Sesko: Manchester United complete signing from Leipzig

-The Slovenia striker was also a target for Newcastle United, having scored 39 times in two years for RP Leipzig.
+The Slovenia striker was also a target for Newcastle United, having scored 39 times in two years for RB Leipzig.

 Manchester United have signed Slovenia striker Benjamin Sesko from Germany’s RB Leipzig on a contract until 2030, the Premier League club have announced.